hackclub/some-assembly-required/guide/writing-code/uppercaser.md

 It's the first program I've written in assembly that actually does something (other than [hello world](/code/x86-intel/hello-world/hello-world-mac.asm)).

-Uppercaser takes command line arguments that you pass it, and uppercases them.
+Uppercaser takes command line arguments that you pass it, and prints them back out on new lines uppercased.
 Very nice!

 <p align="center">
   <br />